AkramsBookshelf/GCT-Unity/GameManager/DesigningGameStates.md

 }
 ```

-This isn’t a major problem, but it does make us think about the **Interface Segregation Principle**, which encourages smaller, more specific interfaces and avoid forcing classes to implement rules they don’t actually use.
+This isn’t a major problem, but it does make us think about the **Interface Segregation Principle**, which encourages smaller, more specific interfaces and avoids forcing classes to implement rules they don’t actually use.

 We _could_ solve this by splitting the interface into multiple smaller interfaces (for example, one for states that execute and one for states that do not).
 However, in our case, that solution would introduce more complexity than it removes.
 For a small-to-medium game state system, the overhead of managing multiple interfaces often outweighs the benefits.